-Join the descendants of Finnish immigrants and North American natives on a bittersweet journey through the mines, casinos, and reservations of Finndian country.
+Join the descendants of Finnish immigrants and North American natives on a bittersweet journey through the mines, casinos, and reservations of the Finndians

-At the turn of the 20th century, tens of thousands of emigrants left Finland in hopes of a better life in North America.
-Scraping together a living in the old country had been hard, but bliss didn’t necessarily await in the new homeland, either: much like today, recent immigrants had to struggle against the prejudices of the majority.
+At the turn of the 20th century, tens of thousands of emigrants left Finland seeking a better life in North America.
+Scraping together a living in Finland had been hard, but they didn’t find bliss in their new homeland either.
+Much like today, immigrants struggled against prejudices held by the majority.
 But there was work to be found in the mines and the forests, where the Finns gradually forged bonds with the members of the hard-pressed Ojibwe tribe.

-The two groups shared an intimacy with nature and a similar view of the world.
-The depth of their coexistence is best illustrated by the fact that their joint descendants came to be known as Finndians.
-The gorgeously illustrated In the Land of the Finndians, a brilliant blend of fact and fiction, opens up a poignant vista into the lives of this forgotten people.
+The two groups shared a close relationship with nature and a similar worldview.
+They coexisted so closely that their joint descendants came to be known as “Finndians”.
+The gorgeously illustrated In the Land of the Finndians, a perfect amalgamation of fact and fiction, opens up a poignant vista into the lives of these forgotten people.

-In the Land of the Finndians is a unique collaboration of Katja Kettu, a best-selling author, Meeri Koutaniemi, a top photographer, and Maria Seppälä, a seasoned documentary filmmaker.
+In the Land of the Finndians marks a unique collaboration between Katja Kettu, a best-selling author; Meeri Koutaniemi, a top photographer; and Maria Seppälä, a seasoned documentary filmmaker.
 A documentary film about the project aired on Yle in 2019.

-Read a presentation in English from the YLE website: The Story of Finns’ Distant Cousins
+Read more about the project from Yle: The Story of Finns’ Distant Cousins

-2016 Honorary Mention, Mondo Best Travel Book of the Year Award
+2016 Honorary Mention, Mondo Best Travel Book of the Year Prize

-“This book about the descendants of the Finns and North American Indians brings a little-known but interesting topic to the attention of the general public. [–] The authors have put a great deal of effort into the gathering of information, the method of presentation is inventive and multifaceted, and the whole package is enhanced with fantastic images.
+“This book about the descendants of the Finns and North American Indians brings a little-known but interesting topic to the attention of the general public… The authors have put a great deal of effort into gathering information: the method of presentation is inventive and multifaceted, and the whole package is enhanced with fantastic images.
 The stories of people are impressive, and the emotion-filled interviews let their voices come through.
-The strong message of the book is the fundamental irrationality of racism and xenophobia.” – Statement of the Jury, Kanava Non-Fiction Award
+The strong message of the book is the fundamental irrationality of racism and xenophobia.” – Statement of the Jury, Kanava Non-Fiction Prize

-“In The Land of the Finndians is not a traditional travel book, it is a cultural act.” – Statement of the Jury, Mondo Best Travel Book of the Year Award
+“In The Land of the Finndians is not a traditional travel book, it is a cultural act.” – Statement of the Jury, Mondo Best Travel Book of the Year Prize